 With all of this info ready you can make the initial call with a loan representative at most of the car refinance companies go smoothly and quickly.
 You’ll be on your way to saving money.

-A couple other things to be aware of:
+A couple other things to be aware of if you have received a car refinance offer letter:

 - The lender will need to do a “Hard Credit Check” and this will effect your credit score.
 Learn more about Credit Checks